Victims of Psychopathic Relationships

 - Psychopaths are never wrong.
-They never apologize; do not feel remorse for hurting others and are incapable of feeling guilt.
-If asked to apologize, will often strike out and attack their victim, rather than admit they may have made a mistake or misstep.
+They never apologize; they do not feel remorse for hurting others and are incapable of feeling guilt.
+If asked to apologize, they will often strike out and attack their victim, rather than admit they may have made a mistake or misstep.

 - Psychopaths believe their own press.
 Once they have said something, it becomes gospel in their mind; so much so, that they can often believe their own bold-faced lies, even to the point of being able to pass a lie detector test.
-They keep a long list of secrets, and are not forthcoming about intimate details of their past, unless they are fictitious.
+They keep a long list of secrets and are not forthcoming about intimate details of their past unless they are fictitious.

-In most all cases, the victims invariably ask, “Why me?”
+In most cases, the victims invariably ask, “Why me?”
 This is often followed by feelings of self-doubt, taking responsibility for the loss to the extent of blaming themselves and even self-ridicule.

-The truth is, it is not your responsibility, any more than it may have been your responsibility for being hit by a drunk driver; except in this case the drunk driver did carefully seek you out and ran over you on purpose!
+The truth is, it is not your responsibility, any more than it may have been your responsibility for being hit by a drunk driver; except in this case, the drunk driver did carefully seek you out and ran over you on purpose!

-If your currently in a relationship with a psychopath (either professional or personal) you might ask, “Why not have the psychopath seek treatment?”
+If you’re currently in a relationship with a psychopath (either professional or personal) you might ask, “Why not have the psychopath seek treatment?”
 You might think that your psychopath is not truly a psychopath, but simply displaying the symptoms of psychopathic due to some life circumstance.

 You are an authentic human being and you would not purposely do something to harm or defraud another person, so why would this person of whom you are quite fond of – and may even love – act out in such a nefarious fashion?
-Surely he (or she) would not treat someone who cares about them so much this way unless there was some deep-seated issues that caused them to act-out like this…
+Surely he (or she) would not treat someone who cares about them so much this way unless there were some deep-seated issues that caused them to act-out like this…

-Certainly, normal people may temporarily act in a manner similar to that of a psychopath if under some extreme type of stress, but for the psychopath it is a life-long condition and there is no successful form of treatment for their psychological disposition.
+Certainly, normal people may temporarily act in a manner similar to that of a psychopath if under some extreme type of stress, but for the psychopath, it is a life-long condition and there is no successful form of treatment for their psychological disposition.